 In 2016, 1 in 90,000 people were reported for a total of 1,100 cases.
 In 2017, this rose to 1 in 33,000 people or 3,200 cases.

 48. 80% of Dog Cruelty Cases Were Reported in 2019 (ASPCA)

 Increased awareness of animal welfare and a concerted effort to address the problem have led to an increased number of cruelty cases being reported.
 While the number of animals suffering abuse is high, many of these cases would have gone unreported in prior years.

-Thirty-two million homes across the US have a cat.
-The high number of reported cases indicates the true depth of the animal abuse problem, as many acts of domestic abuse against animals go unreported.
+As per Peta, 19,000 cats are abused in labs for scientific research in the US.
+The high number of reported cases indicates the true depth of the animal abuse problem.
+Moreover, many acts of domestic abuse against animals go unreported.